DavidLandis2150/ant-detection-app/README.md

 ## 📧 Support

-For issues or questions, contact [your email here]
+For issues or questions, contact davidlandis2150@gmail.com